IT3049C-Lively-FA23/hangman-irvinese/README.md

 ## Self-Evaluation:

 how many points out of 20 do you deserve on this assignment:
 I think i should get a 19/20, I worked fairly hard on this project though I deducted on point since it's the bare minimum with no flashy substance to it.
+Also part of my github commits are missing since I wanted to delete the old repo to get a fresh mindset but I don't think that should deduct points.

 ## Self-Reflection:
   This one took me a bit, mainly because I worked on it, then relaizsed that something was wrong so this whole assigment was like starting in the middle and then going back and forth with what I needed to fix.
 At least I got it all done though.